-All therapists have some training in the following therapies.
-Please see bios for information on which therapist practices from which theoretical orientation:
+All therapists at The Wellife are trained in at least one of the following therapies.
+Please read therapist bios for more information on individual therapist training.

 IFS is a therapeutic approach that aims to help individuals understand and heal their inner emotional system by exploring and transforming their various parts.
 In this context, "parts" refer to different aspects of your personality, emotions, and beliefs that can influence your thoughts, feelings, and behaviors.